fingerprintjs/fingerprintjs-pro-spa/README.md

 })
 ```

+See the [JS Agent API reference]([url](https://dev.fingerprint.com/docs/js-agent)) for more details.

 ### Caching

-The SDK can cache the visitor data in session storage (default), in local storage, or in memory.
+Fingerprint Pro usage is billed per API call.
+To avoid unnecessarry API calls, it is a good practice cache identification results.
+The SDK provides three ways to cache visitor data out of the box:

+* Session storage (default) - `sessionStorage`
+* Local storage - `localStorage`
+* Memory - `memory`
+* No cache - `nocache`

-You can specify the `cacheLocation` option when creating the Fpjs client.
+You can specify the `cacheLocation` option when creating the `FpjsClient`:

 ```js
 const fpjsClient = new FpjsClient({